‘Shahs Of Sunset’ GG Ends Marriage Of One Month

 — kelenike (@kelenike) March 3, 2017

-Oddly enough, GG and Shalom just announced their wedding on Valentines Day.
+Oddly enough, GG and Shalom just announced their wedding on Valentine’s Day.

-Are you surprised that Shahs of Sunset SGG’s quicky marriage didn’t last a month?
+Are you surprised that Shahs of Sunset’s GG’s quicky marriage didn’t last a month?
 Tell us what you think below!